top of page

 4 Places to See John Singer Sargent's Paintings in 2026

-If you’re even remotely obsessed with artist John Singer Sargent (and I'm hoping you are after reading my cozy mystery called Sargent's Deadly Commission ), you’ve got a perfect excuse to plan an art-inspired itinerary that spans the U.S. and Europe.
+If you’re even remotely obsessed with artist John Singer Sargent, you’ve got a perfect excuse to plan an art-inspired itinerary that spans the U.S. and Europe.
 Whether you’re chasing his dazzling portraits, his atmospheric landscapes, or those loose, luminous watercolors, here are four must-see places to experience Sargent in 2026.
-Temporary Exhibition John Singer Sargent: An American
+Reading my cozy mystery, Sargent's Deadly Commission, may make you fall in love even more.
+Temporary Exhibition John Singer Sargent: An America

 Mar 18